 VSP is easy to use, highly visual, and graphic.
 It has extensive online help and tutorial guides.
 Reports produced by VSP can be pasted directly into a quality assurance project plan or a sampling and analysis plan.
 VSP can be used to implement EPA's systematic planning process (EPA 2000) for a variety of problems: selection between clearly defined alternatives [Step 7 of the Data Quality Objectives (DQO) process], studies where a confidence interval on an estimated parameter is needed, or determination of whether a hot spot or target exists.
 The user specifies the criteria for "how good" the answer has to be (Step 6 of the DQO Process), and VSP uses this as input to the formula for calculating the required sample size.
 VSP is unique in this regard.

 VSP is designed primarily for project managers and users who are not statistical experts, although those individuals with statistical expertise also will find the code very useful.
-VSP is applicable to any twodimensional geographical population to be sampled, including surface soil, a defined layer of subsurface soil, building surfaces, water bodies, or other similar applications.
-VSP 3.0 is also applicable to sampling building interiors and room surfaces.

-1.2 What's New in VSP 3.0?
+1.2 What's New in VSP4.0?